 One of the best resources for reproduction Arts & Crafts wallpaper, ceiling paper and borders in the American style (rather than the English style).
 Matching curtain and upholstery fabrics available.
-The web site is worth exploring just to complete your understanding of the nuances of wallpaper.
-The company makes mixing and matching easy by creating sets of complemeting papers in can't-go-wrong patterns and colors.
+The website is worth exploring just to complete your understanding of the nuances of wallpaper.
+The company makes mixing and matching easy by creating sets of complementing papers in can't-go-wrong patterns and colors.

 Authentic, hand- hammered copper hardware in the Arts & Crafts style.
-Evey piece is individually made, so no two are exactly alike.
+Every piece is individually made, so no two are exactly alike.

 Dard Hunter Studios

 Dard Hunter was a designer in the Royccroft community whose designs for books, leather, glass, and metal gave a unique and distinctive look to the Roycroft product line.
 He later became an adept papermaker, authoring 20 books on the subject, and font designer, largely creating what we now consider to be Arts & Crafts-style printing fonts.
 His eclectic designs are featured by the Dard Hunter Studios, along with new designs in the Hunter tradition.